bishaldh/project-1/README.md

-All the mecessary Files required are inititated
+All the necessary Files required are inititated